-Operating System Forensics
+BUS415 Strategic Planning and Analytics

-This course will provide the skills, tools and knowledge necessary to choose the proper tool to examine various operating systems.
-It will explore operating systems from a forensic point of view.
-Topics covered in this course include examining Windows, UNIX, Linux and Mac operating systems with a key focus on areas of persistence, malware locations and important data locations for each OS.
-The course will guide students through the popular forensic tools used with each operating system and case examples.
+This course will provide the skills, tools and knowledge necessary to of explore operating systems from a forensic point of view.
+Topics cover operating systems with a key focus on areas of persistence, malware students through the popular forensic tools used with each operating ed in this course include examinin locations and important data locat g Windows, UNIX, Linux and Mac

+CFR227 CREDITS: 3 PREREQUISITE(S): CFR225

-Malware Detection and Analysis
+Malware Detection and Analysis  🔗

-This course provides the necessary skills for students to find, analyze, and categorize malware.
-The course introduces live malware and a variety of tools actively used by cyber practitioners.
-Real-world examples of malware utilized by various threat actors and associated mitigations are explored, with an analysis of the effect of malware on individuals, small businesses and enterprise organizations.
+This course provides the necessary skills for students to find, analyze variety of tools actively used by cyber practitioners.
+Real-world examp mitigations are explored, with an analysis of the effect of malware on oles of malware utilized by various threat actors and associated

+CFR230 CREDITS: 3 PREREQUISITE(S): CFR101

 Investigative Techniques

-Forensic sleuthing can involve using some highly creative methods to find the evidence in a case.
-This course will explore the methods that can be used to solve digital forensic mysteries.
-It will also train students to use sound methods so all evidence collected during an investigation will be admissible and reliable in court.
+Forensic sleuthing can involve using some highly creative methods to can be used to solve digital forensic mysteries.
+It will also train stude investigation will be admissible and reliable in court. •

+CFR235 CREDITS: 3 PREREQUISITE(S): CFR105

-Mobile Device Forensics
+Mobile Device Forensics  🦿

-Evidence can be found on handheld devices such as cell phones and tablets.
-This course will provide the skills, tools and knowledge necessary to seize, image, examine and build cases for handheld devices.
-It will explore the latest mobile phone technologies, flash memory and along with the tools that can be used to extract information from these devices.
+Evidence can be found on handheld devices such as cell phones and necessary to seize, image, examine and build cases for handheld dev and along with the tools that can be used to extract information from ices.
+It will explore the latest mob

+CFR315 CREDITS: 3 PREREQUISITE(S): CFR101

-Video Forensics
+Video Forensics 🦿

 This course will cover the process of Forensic Video Analysis.
-It will explain the makeup of CCTV systems, the optimization of these systems, and the recovery of evidence from CCTV along with the processing of video and image evidence, including authentication.
-Finally, the creation of reports and testimony will be the same as students will face when becoming certified Forensic Video Analysts.
+It will e and the recovery of evidence from CCTV along with the processing of of reports and testimony will be the same as students will face when video and image evidence, includi ing authentication.
+Finally, the creation

-CFR410 CREDITS: 3 PREREQUISITE(S): CFR101 AND NTW216
+CFR410 CRED TS: 3 PRE REQUISITE(S): CFR101 AND NTW216

-Network Forensics
+Network Forensics 🎇

+Today's enterprises implement a variety of equipment within their inf skills necessary to understand topologies and protocols.
+This course v gather evidence on a network.

+CFR420 CREDITS: 3 PREREQUISITE(S): CFR410

+Advanced Forensics 🛞

+This course covers advanced forensic topics such as router, application investigations will be explored, as well as advanced data recovery me

+CFR470 CREDITS: 3 PREREQUISITE(S): CFR105 Corporate and Business Issues in Digi tal Forensics  🎇